 I’ve always believed that the foundation to great makeup is skin in tip top condition so I always book myself in for blueberry peel from one of my fave spots, The Clinic in Sydney.
 It’s ideal right before a big event as it helps reset my skin and ensure it’s in good shape.
 That said, a simple at-home sheet mask or peel can also work towards rejuvenating your skin for a big event.

 I don’t wear new shoes

 Wearing stilettos right out of the box to an event is a disaster waiting to happen.
 You need to give footwear a bit of time to stretch and get comfortable, otherwise you risk having them rub while you’re wearing them, in turn causing blisters.
 Ouch.
 I’ll often wear new shoes around the house a few days beforehand to break them in and get used to walking in them.
 Otherwise I’ll just opt for one of my fave heels that I’ve worn plenty of times before because I can guarantee I’ll be comfortable being in them for hours.

 I turn to my go-to brands

 I love browsing through stores such as Net-a-Porter for a big occasion as every brand I could want is at my fingertips, and it’s great for a little fashion inspiration.
 However over the years I’ve managed to find a handful of brands that haven’t let me down when it comes to their offering for event dressing.
 I’ll often go to them first as I then don’t have to spend ages scouring different labels as I’ll almost always find something that I like.
-I can’t go past Rebecca Vallance, Camilla and Marc, Scanlan Theodore and Dion Lee when I’m searching for an outfit for a big function.
+I can’t go past Bec and Bridge, Rebecca Vallance, Camilla and Marc, Scanlan Theodore and Dion Lee when I’m searching for an outfit for a big function.
 It’s always a good idea to have a few key favourites you can check out, that you know suit your style and your shape.